Mageacallll/SafeShardTransfer/docs/design/04-failure-model.md

 Liveness is guaranteed only under **stabilizing conditions**, meaning:

 - failures eventually stop occurring
-- the metadata coordinator remains reachable
+- the metadata coordinator is eventually reachable
 - at least one process capable of hosting the shard is available
 - the network eventually delivers messages